 If you feel there is an item missing that should be included, please let us know in the Q&A section.

-Our Wireless test measures the range and reliability of a headphones' wireless connection.
+Our Wireless range test measures the reach and reliability of a headphones' wireless connection.
 These headphones typically transmit data via Bluetooth or radio frequencies and provide a cable-free listening experience that gives listeners more freedom and mobility.
 This means you can listen to your music, movies or podcasts without needing to move the audio source or be in the same room.
 We test the wireless range when in direct line of sight and when the Bluetooth source is obstructed.
-We also evaluate how easy the headphones are to pair with mobile devices and the latency and type of the wireless connection used.
+We also evaluate how easy the headphones are to pair with mobile devices.
 However, depending on your listening habits and headphone choice this may not be a significant feature for you.